jdyver/SE-Konvoy-Training/README.md

 zk-zookeeper-2                         1/1     Running   0          21m
 ```

-Deploy Kafka 2.2.1 using KUDO (the version of the KUDO Kafka operator is 0.1.3):
+#### Deploy Kafka 2.2.1 using KUDO

+Note the version of the KUDO Kafka operator is 0.1.3.

 ```
 kubectl kudo install kafka --instance kafka --operator-version 0.1.3
 ```

+#### KUDO - Kafka operator status

 Check the status of the deployment:
 ```
 kubectl kudo plan status --instance kafka
 ```